 Application to terminals

-To learn more about terminals, see Terminal Management .
+To learn more about terminals, see Terminal management.

 Subnetwork traces have an optional parameter on the Trace tool to allow a subnetwork name to be used instead of a starting point.
-When a subnetwork name is provided, instead of a trace, the tool opens the Subnetworks table to look up all subnetwork controllers associated with a subnetwork.
+When a subnetwork name is provided, instead of a starting point, the tool opens the Subnetworks table to look up all subnetwork controllers associated with a subnetwork.
 Thus, during a Subnetwork trace, the behavior mentioned above is only applicable to Subnetwork traces when a starting point is used, not when a subnetwork name is provided.

 The image below represents a small source-based subnetwork:

-- The squares represent devices with
+- The squares represent features with

-- Yellow and black square—Subnetwork controller
+- Yellow and black square—Subnetwork controller.

 - Black represents the upstream terminal.